With frank discussions of war, death and destruction, this piece isn’t an easy read, and may upset some readers.

 Although allegory and allusion offer artists new language to deal with pain and trauma, some of the finest works in this field are those that deal directly with the bombings, the war or both.
 For 1991’s Ushiro no Shoumen Daare (or What’s Left Behind as it is known in English), the theme is the death of innocence.

 Based on the autobiography of Kayoko Ebina, it tells the story of a young girl in 1940, content to sing and play with her friends, happy in her family life and looking forward to being a big sister.
 Through flashforwards, we see the encroaching warfare and the impact it is having on Kayoko’s family and the lives of those around her.
-At first, being drawn into the war effort is fun, a game, as she and her friends sing martial songs in school, or she donates her plastic dolly to help make explosives, all detached from reality.
+At first, being drawn into the war effort is fun, a game, as she and her friends sing martial songs in school, or she donates her plastic dolly to help make explosives.
 Later, she is sent to the country, fleeing the American bombing of her city.
 From there, she can see the light of Tokyo, a beacon in the night offering her hope and some semblance of safety, until the lights dim and the city is fire-bombed by American forces.

 As the war ends, Kayoko returns to what remains of her neighbourhood a different girl.
 The landscape is bleached and barren, buildings either levelled or sinking into themselves, and telegraph poles poke up like stripped bare trees.
 Kayoko wanders through the destruction, the air echoing whispers of the dead around her, and the sky a purple bruise with the sun an orange smudge.
 She stares, eyes wide in disbelief, near unable to comprehend what she sees and we, the viewer, are privy to a more intimate death – the death of innocence.
 Kayoko stands for all children as she takes in the landscape, looking for her own home.
 She finds kanji carved in a step, marking out this ruined building as her own.
 There she finds a container half buried in the dirt and ash, and shouts for her family, finding then a pair of chopsticks, an abandoned bowl.
 She finally falls to her knees, hands clutched to crying eyes, alone in the deathly landscape.